- Date of birth: 4th August 2000, Leeds

 Josh Sullivan is a leg-spinner from Leeds who once claimed 5-2 whilst playing for Yorkshire Under 14s.
 Spectacular, hey.
 There was more where that came from in 2021 when given his first-team chance!

-The older brother of White Rose Academy left-arm spinner Harry, Josh claimed 26 wickets for the Academy and second-team in 2019 and then four wickets in three second-team friendlies in 2020.
+The older brother of Academy left-arm spinner Harry, Josh claimed 26 wickets for the Academy and second-team in 2019 and then four wickets in three second-team friendlies in 2020.

-He has represented the county at Under 14s, 15s and 17s as well as the Academy and the second team, the latter across the last two seasons.
+He has represented the county at Under 14s, 15s and 17s as well as the Academy and the second team, the latter across the last four seasons.

-In three years of Academy cricket so far between 2017 and 2019, he has claimed 65 wickets with a best of 5-73 early last year in a Yorkshire Premier League North victory over Beverley Town.
+In three years of Academy cricket between 2017 and 2019, he claimed 65 wickets with a best of 5-73 early last year in a Yorkshire Premier League North victory over Beverley Town.

-His aforementioned 5-2 came in a 45-over win over Lincolnshire Under 14s at Scunthorpe in July 2014, with the White Rose winning by five wickets having bowled the hosts out for 85.
+Sullivan’s aforementioned 5-2 came in a 45-over win over Lincolnshire Under 14s at Scunthorpe in July 2014, with Yorkshire winning by five wickets having bowled the hosts out for 85.

-Sullivan bowled nine overs including a fabulous eight maidens.
+He bowled nine overs, including a fabulous eight maidens.